kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 you can set the `.spec.resourcesGroup[*].flavors[*].resource[*].lendingLimit` [quantity](https://kubernetes.io/docs/reference/kubernetes-api/common-definitions/quantity/) field.

-{{< feature-state state="alpha" for_version="v0.6" >}}
+{{< feature-state state="beta" for_version="v0.9" >}}
 {{% alert title="Warning" color="warning" %}}

-`LendingLimit` is an Alpha feature disabled by default.
+`LendingLimit` is a Beta feature enabled by default.

-You can enable it by setting the `LendingLimit` feature gate.
+You can disable it by setting the `LendingLimit` feature gate.
 Check the [Installation](/docs/installation/#change-the-feature-gates-configuration) guide for details on feature gate configuration.
 {{% /alert %}}

 As an example, assume you created the following two ClusterQueues: